Frequently Asked Questions

 How does PTR-MS compare to SIFT-MS, APCI, MS-e-noses, other CIMS and related direct injection mass spectrometry methods?

 PTR-MS is generally much more sensitive than SIFT-MS (according to the authors around two orders of magnitude).
 The “downside” of PTR-MS, providing only one type of precursor ions (H3O+, the most important type though) has been overcome by a technology we call Selective Reagent Ionization - Mass Spectrometry (SRI-MS), where H3O+, NO+ and O2+ can be produced in the IONICON ion source with even higher yields than SIFT-MS. Also the possibility to use several energy levels (E/N) in the drift tube is not possible with SIFT-MS, but this feature enhances the unique substance identification capabilities of PTR-MS significantly.
 Compared to APCI, a widely used technology, PTR-MS allows for more accurate quantification due to a controlled and very efficient ionization, offering higher sensitivity.
 Compared to many other CIMS, IONICON PTR-MS has a well controlled and straightforward ionization process which results in 4 important ion-chemistry qualities only available from IONICON.
+Moreover, the new EVR PTR-MS technology offers the fastest response time in the CIMS market.
 PTR-MS is extremely versatile, used in various applications and is commercially available as IONICON’s product portfolio: ultra-sensitive quadrupole or high-resolution time-of-flight based systems.

 Other manufacturer's systems are sometimes also called "PTR-MS", what's the difference to a real IONICON PTR-MS?